kubenstein/parcel-babel-runtime-example/README.md

 ### Patching library
 The library we use is [`core-js`](https://github.com/zloirock/core-js).
 It provides both approaches: polyfiling (default) and ponyfilling (which they call "pure").

+### Bunlde file size
+`@babel/plugin-transform-runtime` transpiles and then put `import` only for `core-js` functions that are being used, so in most of cases the bundle size will be more optimise than just importing whole `babel-polyfill` or `core-js`.

 ## Setup
 Setup is actually extremely simple.
 What we need to do is
 1) Add `@babel/plugin-transform-runtime` package: